Sodium Chloride, NaCl/{\epsilon} : New Force Field: Conclusions

 \section{Conclusions}

-In this paper, we have proposed the NaCl/$\varepsilon$ nonpolarizable model for NaCl.
+In this paper, we have proposed the NaCl/$\epsilon$ nonpolarizable model for NaCl.
 Within our approach the interaction potential of the ions combines a Lennard-Jones term and a Coulombic potential.
 The combination of the two terms is balanced by a parameter $\lambda_i$ for each particle.
-The parameterization of our model uses experimental results for both the pure salt system and the mixture between the salt and water.
-In the parameterization process the water model employed in the salt-water mixture should be able to show the appropriated dielectric constant.
-Therefore the TIP4P/$\varepsilon$ water model was selected.
+The parametrization of our model uses experimental results for both the pure salt system and the mixture between the salt and water.
+In this process the water model selected for the salt-water mixture, the TIP4P/$\epsilon$ water model, shows the appropriated dielectric constant.

-Then our model was validated by computing the density, the dielectric constant, the surface tension, the diffusion and the viscosity for various concentrations of the salt.
-Our results show a good agreement with the experiments, particularly when compared with other models for salt in the literature.
+Then NaCl/$\epsilon$ model was validated by computing the density, the dielectric constant, the surface tension, the diffusion and the viscosity for various concentrations of the salt.
+Our results for the pure salt system show a good agreement with the experiments, particularly when compared with the same quantities computed for other salt models.

-Finally, our salt model is tested with another water for water that also gives good bulk dielectric constants, the SPC/$\varepsilon$.
+In addition, the mixture of the NaCl/$\epsilon$ model with the TIP4P/$\epsilon$ water model was studied.
+The density, dielectric constant, diffusion, solubility and viscosity were computed, showing a good agreement with experiments when compared with the results obtained using other salt and water models.

+Finally, the NaCl/$\epsilon$ and SPC/$\epsilon$ mixture was analyzed.
 In this case, the thermodynamic quantities perform well, while the diffusion show discrepancies that in fact are consistent with the discrepancies of the bulk diffusion coefficient for this model.
+Our results indicate that the combination of the NaCl/$\epsilon$ with the TIP4P/$\epsilon$ models are good for describing salt solutions.